Creative-Motion-Control-Course/Team-Pancho/projects/slipdrip/docs/index.md

 ### `Standard  ○────○────○────●────○  Custom`

 Does the machine necessitate a novel mechanism (or mechanisms) in any part of its functionality?
-Does it adapt existing mechanisms
+Does it adapt existing mechanisms?

-Although it adapted from a ender, it was stripped down to its bare essentials and uses a custom mount and extruder mechanism.
+Although originally adapted from an ender 3D, it was stripped down to its bare essentials and uses a custom mount and extruder mechanism.

 ### Walk Up and Use  ○────○────○────○────●  Requires Skill / Training

 Would someone need to practice with the machine to use it effectively?
 Or is the interaction relatively controlled and constrained?
 What element of risk, if any does the machine introduce?

-The need for an instruction and someone who knows the code of the machine means it is highly specialized .
+The device is highly specialized, requiring two distinct layers of expertise: a ceramics background (throwing, trimming, and firing the bisqueware that the machine glazes) and hands-on familiarity with the machine itself, since achieving a desired pattern requires developing a feel for how the extrusion rate, radius, and height interact in practice.

 ## Mechanism